Andrés Ponce

-Andrés Fabián Ponce Núñez (born 11 November 1996) is a Venezuelan professional footballer who plays for Russian First League club FC Akron Tolyatti.
+Andrés Fabián Ponce Núñez (born 11 November 1996) is a Venezuelan professional footballer who plays as a striker for Academia Puerto Cabello.

 Career

 Club

-On 27 July 2018, Ponce signed with the Russian Premier League club FC Anzhi Makhachkala.
+On 27 July 2018, Ponce signed with the Russian Premier League club Anzhi Makhachkala.

-On 4 June 2019, Ponce signed a 4-year contract with another Russian Premier League club FC Akhmat Grozny.
-On 16 October 2020, he was loaned to FC Rotor Volgograd.
+On 4 June 2019, Ponce signed a 4-year contract with another Russian Premier League club Akhmat Grozny.
+On 16 October 2020, he was loaned to Rotor Volgograd.
 On 7 August 2021, his contract with Akhmat was terminated by mutual consent.

 On 31 August 2021, he joined Danish club Vejle.
 On 29 January 2023, Vejle confirmed that Ponce's contract had been terminated by mutual agreement.
-Later on the same day, he signed with Russian First League club FC Akron Tolyatti.
+Later on the same day, he signed with Russian First League club Akron Tolyatti.
+Ponce left Akron on 14 June 2024, as his contract expired.

 International

 Ponce rose recognition for his performance in the 2013 South American U-17 Championship, in which he scored seven goals and helped to his nation to fit a spot in the upcoming 2013 FIFA U-17 World Cup.